What Are Mango Lassis?

 Dash ground cardamom, optional

-Add ingredients to blender:
+Add ingredients to the blender:

 Pour contents into a glass and sprinkle with a tiny pinch of ground cardamom to serve.